 It is a factual question whether a person is carrying on a single trade of letting property or whether each new property constitutes an independent or new trade.
-Having regard to the above background and the overall policy objective SARS is of the view that in a case such as the example described above it is highly likely that the letting of the new property will comprise an independent trade from the letting of the existing properties.
+Having regard to the above background and the overall policy objective, SARS is of the view that in a situation such as that described in the above example, it is highly likely that the letting of the new property will comprise a trade that is independent from the letting of the existing properties.
 Consequently pre-production expenses contemplated in section 11A will qualify for deduction notwithstanding that a person may be carrying on letting activities in relation to other properties.